LoopKit/loopdocs/docs/loop-3/omnipod.md

 You are likely to hear a pod fault before Loop notices.
 If your phone is locked, Loop only checks status every 5 minutes for Omnipod or 3 minutes for Omnipod DASH.

 Unlock your phone, open Loop, navigate to the Pod Status screen and tap on Deactivate Pod to stop the noise.
-The pod fault - even if it does not, yet, show up in the HUD or the Pod Status screen, will be picked up by the process of hitting Deactivate Pod.
+The pod fault - even if it does not show up in the HUD or the Pod Status screen, will be picked up by the process of hitting Deactivate Pod.
+You can then view the Fault information in the [Previous Pod Information](#previous-pod-information) screen.